-The Population Council is partnering with the Fistula Care Plus (FC+) project—a five-year cooperative agreement funded by USAID and managed by EngenderHealth—to prevent and treat fistula in five countries: Bangladesh, Democratic Republic of the Congo, Niger, Nigeria, and Uganda.
+The Population Council is partnering with the Fistula Care Plus (FC+) project—a five-year cooperative agreement funded by USAID and managed by EngenderHealth—to design and evaluate interventions to improve access to fistula repair in two countries: Nigeria, and Uganda.

 With appropriate resources, awareness, knowledge, and strong health systems for prevention, treatment, and support, fistula will become a rare event for future generations of women.